 What do you mean when you use the term "shiver"?...You have used it in some of your recipes such as letting the water come to a "shiver."
 Does this mean boil?

-7. The real boil, full boil or rolling boil: To heat a liquid to its boiling point (in the case of water this is 212° F) until bubbles break the surface.
+7. The real boil, full boil or rolling boil: To heat a liquid to its boiling point (in the case of plain water, this is 212° F) until bubbles break the surface.
 "Boil" also means to cook food in a boiling liquid.

 I prefer James Beard's term because it is so elegant, but it's not as easy in a recipe to say "heat the water until it is feebly ebullating."